AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getInstanceCount()
    :module: RoadRunner

-   Number of currently running RoadRunner instances.
+   Returns number of currently running RoadRunner instances.

 .. method:: RoadRunner.getInstanceID()
    :module: RoadRunner

-   When there are multiple instances of RoadRunner, this is the instance id.
+   Returns the instance id when there are multiple instances of RoadRunner.

 .. method:: RoadRunner.getIntegrator()
    :module: RoadRunner

-   get the integrator which is currently being used to time evolve the system.
+   Returns the integrator which is currently being used to time evolve the system.

 .. method:: RoadRunner.getAvailableIntegrators()
    :module: RoadRunner

-   Get a list of available integrator names.
+   Returns a list of names of available integrators.

+.. method:: RoadRunner.getExistingIntegratorNames()
+   :module: RoadRunner

+   Returns a list of names of all integrators.

-.. staticmethod:: RoadRunner.getParamPromotedSBML(*args)
+.. method:: RoadRunner.getParamPromotedSBML(*args)
    :module: RoadRunner

    Takes an SBML document (in textual form) and changes all of the local parameters